-We performed two sample for each association in the direction of causality inferred by the Stieger test.
-We observed that the sign of the MR estimate was generally in the same direction as the Pearson correlation coefficient reported by Shakhbazov et (Figure 6b).
+We performed two sample MR (28) for each association in the direction of causality inferred by the Stieger test.
+We observed that the sign of the MR estimate was generally in the same direction as the Pearson correlation coefficient reported by Shakhbazov et al (40) (Figure 6b).
 There was a moderate correlation between the absolute magnitudes of the causal correlation and the observational Pearson correlation (r = 0.45).
 Together these inferences suggest that even for relatively low level associations it is important to use causal inference methods over observational associations to infer causal effect sizes.

-We also observed that for associations where methylation caused gene expression the causal effect was more likely to be negative than for the associations where gene expression caused methylation (OR = 0.61 (95% CI 0.36 - 1.03), Figure 6c), suggesting that reducing levels at a controlling CpG typically leads to increased gene expression levels, consistent with
+We also observed that for associations where methylation caused gene expression the causal effect was more likely to be negative than for the associations where gene expression caused methylation (OR = 0.61 (95% CI 0.36 - 1.03), Figure 6c), suggesting that reducing methylation levels at a controlling CpG typically leads to increased gene expression levels, consistent with expectation (42).

 Discussion

 Researchers are often confronted with the problem of making causal inferences using a statistical framework on observational data.
-In the epidemiological literature issues of measurement error in mediation analysis is relatively well Our analysis extends this to related methods such as CIT that are widely used in predominantly 'omic data.
+In the epidemiological literature issues of measurement error in mediation analysis is relatively well explored (43).
+Our analysis extends this to related methods such as CIT that are widely used in predominantly 'omic data.
 These methods are indeed liable to the same issues as standard mediation based analysis, and specifically we show that as measurement error in the exposure variable increases, CIT is likely to have reduced statistical power, and liable to infer the wrong direction of causality.
 We also demonstrate that, though unintuitive, increasing sample size does not resolve the issue, rather it leads to more extreme p-values for the model that predicts the wrong direction of causality.

 Under many circumstances a practical solution to this problem is to use Mendelian randomisation instead of methods such as the CIT or similar that are based on mediation.
 Inferring the existence of causality using Mendelian randomisation is robust in the face of measurement error and, if the researcher has knowledge about the biology of the instrument being used in the analysis, can offer a direct solution to the issues that the CIT faces.
 This assumption is often reasonable, for example SNPs are commonly used as instruments when they are found in genes with known biological relevance for the trait of interest.
 But on many occasions, especially in the realm of 'omic data, this is not the case, and methods based on mediation have been valuable in order to be able to both ascertain if there is a causal association and to infer the direction of causality.
 Here we have described a simple extension to MR which can be used as an alternative to or in conjunction with mediation based methods.
 We show that this method is still liable to measurement error, but because it has different properties to the CIT it offers several main advantages.
-First, it uses a formal statistical framework to test for the of the assumed direction of causality.
+First, it uses a formal statistical framework to test for the reliability of the assumed direction of causality.
 Second, after testing in a comprehensive range of scenarios the MR based approach is less likely to infer the wrong direction of causality compared to CIT, while substantially improving power over CIT in the cases where d>0.